-He and Garrett became acquainted while the latter was tending bar, and they formed a fast friendship–even allegedly earning the nicknames “Big Casino” (Garrett) and “Little Casino” (Billy).
+He and Garrett became acquainted while the latter was tending bar, and they formed a fast friendship–even allegedly earning the nicknames “Big Casino” (Pat Garrett) and “Little Casino” (Billy the Kid).

 Their drinking buddy relationship didn’t flourish outside the rough-and-tumble oasis of a saloon.
 In 1880, when Garrett was elected sheriff, his highest priority was to capture the very man he had befriended: Billy the Kid.

 Garrett made good in 1881, capturing Billy in a brief skirmish outside Stinking Spring, New Mexico.
 Before Billy could stand trial, he escaped.

 Garrett hunted Billy down in July of the same year, working with Peter Maxwell, a host of Billy’s who betrayed him to the sheriff in the bedroom scene.